North Korean defectors: Philippines

-The Philippines has in the past been used as a transit point for North Korean refugees, often arriving from China and then being sent on to South Korea.
-A 2005 US embassy cable released by WikiLeaks suggested that for 2 years, the South Korean embassy in Beijing facilitated the transit of nearly 500 refugees annually to Ninoy Aquino International Airport for transfer to South Korea.
-As of 2010, there are 4,846 North Koreans in the Philippines.
-The country has been hard to reach due to the fact refugees have to cross China and get on a boat to the island chain nation.
+The Philippines has been used in the past as a transit point for North Korean refugees, often arriving from China and then being sent on to South Korea.
+A 2005 leaked US embassy cable suggested that for 2 years, the South Korean embassy in Beijing facilitated the transit of nearly 500 refugees annually to Ninoy Aquino International Airport for transfer to South Korea.
+In its 2020 census, the Philippine Statistics Authority reported that there are 406 North Koreans with permanent resident status in the Philippines, with 159 living in Metro Manila.
+The country has been hard to reach due to the fact refugees have to cross China and get on a boat to the archipelago.